Hendrix-CS/csci150/labs/doublets.md

 For English word validation, download the text file [`english3.txt`](../data/english3.txt) and the python module [`dictionary.py`](../code/dictionary.py) files, and make sure they are in the same folder where you will put your lab.
+(To download these files, you will need to right-click on them.
+A regular click will display their contents in your browser.)
 You **do not need to copy and paste** anything!
 At the top of your Python program, you should put

     import dictionary